phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.flip_constraint_all.md

-Flip a multiple existing constraints to solve for a different parameter.
+Flip multiple existing constraints to solve for a different parameter.

 See also:
 * [phoebe.frontend.bundle.Bundle.flip_constraint](phoebe.frontend.bundle.Bundle.flip_constraint.md)